dafrancis/Sublime-Text--cdnjs/README.md

 # Sublime Text - cdnjs

 Like using http://www.cdnjs.com/?
-Like Sublime Text 2?
+Like Sublime Text?
 Like plugins?
 Well this combines all three!

 ## How to use